 Hotel reservation fraud occurs when a fraudster makes a hotel reservation using a stolen or fake credit card number.
 In some cases, the person may pay an advanced deposit and then cancel the reservation, requesting a refund to a different account.

 Card testing fraud occurs when a fraudster uses a stolen or fake credit card to make small purchases to test the card’s validity.
 If the card is validated, they may use it to make larger purchases.
 Hotel reservations are a popular way to test cards because the credit card is authorized when booking, but charges are not processed until checkout.
 When fake reservations are made, the property may experience no-shows and lost revenue.

-Loyalty fraud occurs when a scammer hacks into a guest’s loyalty membership account and uses the guest’s points to book hotel stays, redeem gifts, or sell points.
+Loyalty fraud occurs when a scammer hacks into a guest’s membership account and uses the guest’s loyalty points to book hotel stays, redeem gifts, or sell points.
 Loyalty programs are especially vulnerable to fraud because reservations typically aren’t screened as carefully as paid reservations.
 When loyalty fraud occurs, guests may blame the property, even if the breach occurred elsewhere, and the hotel risks losing its most loyal customers.

 6 ways to prevent fraud at your property